Skip to content

 Cusco The heart of the Inca Empire.

-Tawantinsuyu This is what the Incas called their great empire.
+Tawantinsuyu That's what the Inca called their great empire.

-Cusco was particularly important to the Incas.
-From there, roads led in various directions.
+Cusco was especially important to the Inca.
+From there, roads led in different directions.
 This allowed messengers, goods, and news to travel throughout the empire.

 The Inca Empire was called Tawantinsuyu.
 It consisted of four large parts.
 Cusco was at the center of this world.